Shripad0618/My-Projects/README.md

 ## My Introduction
 I have a total of 3 years of work experience.
 I have been employed by Amazon, FLipkart, TIME Inc.
 I know skills such as Power BI, MSSQL, Python, Statistics, Advance Excel.
-I am looking for analyst related roles
+I am looking for analyst related roles.
+For more information please find my resume below

 ## My projects